 Students enrolling in graduate and undergraduate prelicensure nursing programs and the medical assisting program are required to have a personal laptop.
-All other students, excluding nursing assistant students, are required to have a computer that meets the specifications listed below.
+All other students are required to have a computer that meets the specifications listed below.
 The Methodist College campus is wireless.
 For financial aid purposes, the price of the new laptop can be added into the total price of educational costs.